christophervoigt/styleguide/README.md

 This sample project serves as a starting point for styleguides and module libraries.

-_Go and visit [chlorophyllkid.com/styleguide](https://www.chlorophyllkid.com/styleguide) for example._
+_For example, go and visit [chlorophyllkid.com/styleguide](https://www.chlorophyllkid.com/styleguide)._

 ## Setup